-Becoming a successful bike mechanic requires bike repair know how.
-Whether your goal is to become the go-to bicycle mechanic guru or you’re just looking to save on expensive bike shop repair fees, you need to know more than how to turn a wrench.
-You need training and you have a few choices.
+Becoming a successful bike mechanic requires bike repair know-how.
+So whether your goal is to become the go-to bicycle mechanic guru or you’re just looking to save on expensive bike shop repair fees, you need to know more than how to turn a wrench.
+You need training, and you have a few choices.

 About Bike Repair Schools

-School types vary from industry respected trade schools with multiple courses offering bike mechanic certifications upon graduation to local bike shop schools and organizations offering simple how to training classes.
-Let’s explore those choices, things to consider along with the positives and negatives of each.
+School types vary from industry-respected trade schools with courses offering bike mechanic certifications upon graduation to local bike shop schools and organizations offering simple how-to training classes.
+Let’s explore those choices, things to consider, along with the positives and negatives of each.

 Bicycle Maintenance Schools

-Bike mechanic trades school certifications are like the equivalent of a college degree in the biking industry.
-If you are looking to land a job as a bicycle mechanic or simply looking to add impressive qualifications to your resume, a bike mechanic certification will make the biggest impact.
+Bike mechanic trade school certifications are like the equivalent of a college degree in the biking industry.
+If you are looking to land a job as a bicycle mechanic or add impressive qualifications to your resume, a bike mechanic certification will make the most significant impact.

-To give you an idea on cost, both schools costs are very competitive.
-Attending the 5 day 40 hour Introduction to Bicycle Maintenance Course at UBI runs about $950.00.
-Over at BBI, their introductory course Bicycle Assembly and Maintenance, a comparable introductory course, is also 5 days or a 40-hour course is around $999.00.
+Both school’s costs are very competitive.
+For example, attending the 5 day/40-hour Introduction to Bicycle Maintenance Course at UBI runs about $950.00.
+Over at BBI, their introductory course Bicycle Assembly and Maintenance, a comparable introductory course, is also 5 days, or a 40-hour course is around $999.00.

 So choosing between the schools may be less of a cost consideration and more of a geographic decision.
-Make sure to consider not only the cost of attending the school but also required books and materials plus the cost of travel, housing, and food expenses while you are away from home.
+Make sure to consider the cost of attending the school and required books and materials, plus the cost of travel, housing, and food expenses while you are away from home.
 So unless one of these schools is right in your backyard, most likely you’re coming out-of-pocket a couple thousand when it’s said and done.

 Bike Shops and Local Organizations

-Local bike shops and community organizations are usually less structured and may offer a completion of training certificates for simply attending.
-It is difficult to gauge the quality of the instruction as it will vary.
-Usually, their classes cost less and odds are you have one local to you which reduces travel cost as you can return home daily.
+Local bike shops and community organizations are usually less structured and may offer completion of training certificates for simply attending.
+It isn’t easy to gauge the quality of the instruction, as it will vary.
+Usually, their classes cost less, and odds are you have one local, which reduces travel costs as you can return home daily.

 Bicycle Maintenance Schools, Courses and Classes